 More About Zippo’s

 Date coding on the bottom of every Zippo lighters case is the Zippo Manufacturing Company’s way of identifying when a specific Zippo lighter was created, whereas it might be dots, dashes, dates or even how the word “Zippo” is written.

 Date coding is a procedure that was adopted by the Zippo Manufacturing Company for quality control purposes.
-The date coding procedure was first started in the mid 50’s when the date codes were stamped on the bottom of the Zippo lighter’s case.

 Although the original purpose for date coding was for quality control, the procedure became an invaluable tool for the Zippo lighter collector.
 The date code enables the collectors to determine the age of the Zippo lighter at a glance.
 This is fun and easy to do because every Zippo lighter since 1933 has some kind of identification on the bottom of the Zippo lighter case.